FairRootGroup/FairMQ/fairmq/docs/Logging.md

 Logger::InitFileSink("<severity level>", "test_log", true);
 ```
 which will add output to "test_log" filename (if third parameter is `true` it will add timestamp to the file name) with `<severity level>` severity.

+When running a FairMQ device, the log file can be simply provided via `--log-to-file <filename_prefix>` cmd option (this will also turn off console output).

 ## 5.5 Custom sinks